 Schoolwide informal assessment to form instructional goals is ongoing at our school.
 This includes work samples, anecdotal observations, running records, skill checks, math unit tests and students documenting work in digital portfolios (such as SeeSaw).
 At EKES, we incorporate student ownership in this form of assessment, to empower students to metacognitively reflect on what skills they have and in what skills they need.
 This form of assessment is also utilized to progress monitor students in their Together Everyone Achieves More times, which EKES teachers use as an intervention/extension half hour instructional block four times a week.

 Hence, as you can see, EKES teachers assess and monitor each student progress in a variety of ways.

-For more information on the aforementioned New Hampshire Competencies*, please visit this website.
+For more information on the aforementioned New Hampshire Competencies*, please visit our CBE page.